NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ::::

-The first thing to note, is that modules are created by calling the `buildModule` function, passing a module id and a callback.
+The first aspect to note is that modules are created by calling the `buildModule` function, which requires a module ID and a callback function.
+Our module will be identified as `"Apollo"`.

-The callback is where the module it's actually defined.
-It receives an instance of a `ModuleBuilder`, which is an object with methods used to define and configure your smart contract instances.
+The callback function is where the module definition actually happens.
+The `m` parameter being fed into the callback is an instance of a `ModuleBuilder`, which is an object with methods to define and configure your smart contract instances.

-Calling one of this methods creates a `Future`, registers it within the module, and returns it.
-It doesn't execute anything.

-A `Future` is an object representing the result of an execution step that Hardhat Ignition needs to run to deploy a contract instance or interact with an existing one.
+When we call these `ModuleBuilder` methods, they create a `Future` object, which represents the result of an execution step that Hardhat Ignition needs to run to deploy a contract instance or interact with an existing one.

+This doesn't execute anything against the network, it simply represents it internally.
+After the `Future` is created, it gets registered within the module, and the method returns it.

-In our module, we defined two `Future`s.
-The first one tells Hardhat Ignition that we want it to deploy an instance of the contract `Rocket`, and that its only constructor parameter should be `"Apollo"`.
-The second one declares that after deploying that instance of `Rocket`, we want to call its `launch` method, without passing it any argument.
+In our module, we created two `Future` objects by calling the `contract` and `call` methods.
+The initial one instructs Hardhat Ignition to deploy a `Rocket` contract instance, specifying `"Apollo"` as the only constructor parameter.
+The second one indicates that we intend to execute the `launch` method of the deployed `Rocket` instance, with no arguments provided.

-Finally, we return the `Future` representing the contract instance, to make it accessible to other modules and from tests.
+Finally, we return the `Future` object representing the `Rocket` contract instance, to make it accessible for other modules and tests as well.

 ### Deploying it

-With our module defined, we we'll now deploy to a local Hardhat node.
+Now that our module definition is ready, let's deploy it to a local Hardhat node.

-Let's start the node first by running
+Let's start by spinning up a local node:

 ```sh
 npx hardhat node
 ```

-Now, open a new terminal in the root of your Hardhat project, and run
+Next, in a terminal in the root of your Hardhat project, run:

 ::::tabsgroup{options="TypeScript,JavaScript"}